vaibhi99/StreamHub/README.md

 ![PressPlayLogo](./client/public/favicon.ico)
-# PressPlay
+# StreamHub

-PressPlay is a video streaming website that lets you upload and view videos, like/dislike them, and comment on others (a la YouTube kind of service).
+StreamHub is a video streaming website that lets you upload and view videos, like/dislike them, and comment on others (a la YouTube kind of service).

 Built using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS)